On the fixation probability of an advantageous allele in a population with skewed offspring distribution: Introduction

-\begin{rem}[Fixation probabilities in the boundary cases $\alpha=2$ and $\alpha=1$] In Theorem \ref{Theorem continous} we consider the case $\alpha\in (1,2)$.
-The boundary case $\alpha=2$ corresponds to the parameter regime, in which the neutral genealogies lie in the domain of attraction of the Kingman coalescent, and in the boundary case $\alpha=1$ the corresponding neutral genealogies are in the domain of attraction of the Bolthausen-Sznitman coalescent.
+In Theorem \ref{Theorem continous} we consider the case $\alpha\in (1,2)$.
+The boundary case $\alpha=2$ corresponds to the parameter regime in which the neutral genealogies lie in the domain of attraction of the Kingman coalescent, and in the boundary case $\alpha=1$ the corresponding neutral genealogies are in the domain of attraction of the Bolthausen-Sznitman coalescent.

-\begin{itemize} \item In the case $\alpha =2$ it has been shown recently that the fixation probability of a moderately advantageous allele is asymptotically equal to $\frac{2 s_N}{\sigma^2}$, where $\sigma^2$ denotes the individual offspring variance, see \cite{BoeGoPoWa1} and \cite{BoeGoPoWa2}.
+\begin{itemize} \item For the case $\alpha =2$, note that Beta$(2-\alpha,\alpha) \to \delta_0$ as $\alpha\to 2$.
+For $\Lambda= \delta_0$ there are only binary neutral events and hence our model corresponds to the classical Moran model with selection.
+It has been shown recently in a more general setting within the domain of attraction of Kingman's coalescent that the fixation probability of a moderately advantageous allele is asymptotically equal to $\frac{2 s_N}{\sigma^2}$, where $\sigma^2$ denotes the individual offspring variance, see \cite{BoeGoPoWa1} and \cite{BoeGoPoWa2}.
 This formula goes back to the well-known approximations given by Haldane \cite{H27} and by Kolmogorov \cite{Kolmogorov1938}.
 Letting $\alpha\rightarrow 2$ in Theorem \ref{Theorem continous} yields $\pi_N \sim 2 s_N$, that is we get back Haldane's asymptotic.

 In the case of a Moran model in the attraction of Kingman's coalescent ($\Lambda=\delta_0$), the stationary distribution of $A_{eq}^{(N)}$ is known to be a binomial random variable with parameters $N$ and $\frac{2 s_N}{ 2 s_N +1}$ conditioned to be larger than $0$ as for example observed in \cite{BoeGoPoWa1} or \cite{Cordero2017}.
 Applying \eqref{eq:expression for the surv prob} then yields Haldane's asymptotic.